buutoregu/buutoregu.github.io/_posts/2019-08-20-SimpsonsSQLProblems.md

 **Barney Gumble (character_id=18)** is a funny character on the show who is likely Homer Simpson’s best friend.
 Some have argued that Barney “always seems to be stuck in Homer’s shadow” and should be given more “airtime” independent of Homer.
 We will investigate this claim.  **Specifically, we want to count the number of Barney’s “appearances” with and without Homer (character_id=2).**

 * A “Barney appearance” will not simply be defined as a record in “script_lines” with character_id=18 - if he has multiple lines in an episode that are relatively close to one another we want consider those lines as being part of the same “appearance.”
-* Specifically, order your script_lines data by “episode_id” and then by “number” and consider each episode separately in your calculations.
+* Specifically, order the script_lines data by “episode_id” and then by “number” and consider each episode separately in the calculations.
 * First, find all records credited to Barney (character_id=18), including speaking and non-speaking lines (in what is shown below I denote this with “barney_ind”).
 * Then, consider a “Barney appearance” to consist of the three records before the first instance of barney_ind=1, the three records after the last instance of barney_ind=1, and all records in-between as long as there is no gap of 6 consecutive records or more that are not credited to Barney.
-* So, let’s run through a couple of examples.
+* Examples:

 ![1_barney](https://user-images.githubusercontent.com/78829814/110739832-ca371200-81e6-11eb-9e82-18f612f1a8f6.jpg)